How Long Does it take to Become a Software Developer

 Working without Supervision

 A lot of the work you do as a coder will be incomprehensible to other members of your company.
 You may even be allowed to stay at home while finishing the project since most of it can be completed using only your computer.
-At such times, the company needs to be able to trust that you will perform your job on your own instead of slacking off.

 Again, because yours is a highly technical field, you will often have to explain parts of the software you're working on and it's capabilities to company members who will be looking for an easy-to-understand explanation as to why a piece of software can or cannot perform a particular task.
 Coders also usually work in groups, and need to communicate effectively in order to maintain a good synergy and complete the work in time.

 While earning your software development degree, make an effort to collaborate with other students.
 Ask for one-on-one time with your instructor.
 Stay behind and chat with guest speakers.
 You never know which connection could turn out to be invaluable.
 Building a network of like-minded professionals in your industry could help you stay informed, keep updated with the latest trends, and find opportunities down the road.